Need motorcycle insurance? Compare policies available from RAA and get your two wheels covered.

 This policy is designed for Australian riders who want the ultimate peace of mind from their insurance coverage.
 Benefits start with $20 million of legal liability cover when you cause damage to someone else’s vehicle or property, as well as $5 million of legal liability cover when you cause death or bodily injury.

 Next, RAA Comprehensive Motorcycle Insurance provides cover against loss or damage to your motorcycle caused by accident, fire, hail, storm, theft and much more.
-New-for-old replacement is offered when your bike is less than two years old but a total loss, and $500 cover for rider safety equipment is included.
+New-for-old replacement is offered when your bike is less than two years old but a total loss, and up to $750 worth of cover for rider safety equipment is included.

 What exactly is covered?